nkpgardose/liteui/README.md

   - Starts the development server.

+- `yarn start:styleguide`

+  - Starts the styleguidist server

 - `yarn build`

   - Bundles the app into static files for production.

 - `yarn test`

+  - Run the whole test once.

+- `yarn test:watch`

-  - Starts the test runner.
+  - Starts the test runner

 - `yarn lint`

   - Checks code for any violations of the prettier rules.

-- `yarn lint-fix`
+- `yarn lint:fix`
   - Fixes code violations automatically.

 ## Want to Contribute?

 If you found a bug, or have any questions.
-Do post an [issue](https://github.com/nkpgardose/liteui/issues). :heart: :tada
+Do post an [issue](https://github.com/nkpgardose/liteui/issues). :heart: :tada:

 Want to contribute?
 Do pull request :heart: :bow: